 Q. How do the free trial credits work?

 A. The free trial credits are added to your account as soon as you create a Google Cloud Project.
 They last for up to 12 months, or until the credits have been spent (whichever happens first).
+When you no longer have credits, in order to continue using Zync, you will need to convert to a paid account.
 Note that free trial credits are shared across all Cloud Projects and don't reset.
 You can read more about how the GCP free trial works by visiting https://cloud.google.com/free-trial/.